 Alpha Screen: The assay works as described in the figure below and is ideal for studying protein-protein interactions.
 The Envision plate reader is specifically set up for high sensitivity analysis of Alpha Screen assays.
 No washing or addition steps are required but reagents and development can be costly.
 More Information

 Time Resolved Fluorescence (TRF): This assay is designed to detect Fluorescent ligand binding to an immobilized target.
 Fluorophores with longer decay times are used in this assay and fluorescence is measured at time frames where spurious background fluorescence has decayed.

 TRFRET: R-FRET is based on the proximity of a donor label (europium chelate) and an acceptor label (Allophycocyanin, APC) which have been brought together by a specific binding reaction.
 The excited energy of the Eu-chelate is transferred by a nonradiative resonance energy transfer mechanism to an acceptor within a short distance.
 Fluorescent lanthanide chelates with long excited state lifetimes are used to avoid interference caused by short-lived emission from acceptor molecules excited directly rather than by energy transfer.
 TR-FRET has been widely used, for example, in kinase, nuclear receptor and protein binding assays.
 More Information

 Absorbance: Self explanatory

-At this time the University of Rochester does not have tissue culture facilities.
+At this time the Pathway Discovery Resource (PDR) does not have cell culture facilities.
 Investigators will be asked to bring batches of transfected cells to the facility for dispensing into plates with the Flexdrop platefiller followed by robotic transfer of compounds into plates.
 This is non-sterile transfer.
 Plates will then be incubated with compound prior to analysis in the Envision plate reader.
 Short incubation times are required <24h to minimize contamination.